HeimirDavid/Galiley-Website/README.md

   two videos displayed are from a music competition and is not the most relevant of content, but okey for now.

 #### Another Feature Idea
- Would like to let the user pick out a package of their own and make their own custom setlist to that package of their choice.
+ * Would like to let the user pick out a package of their own and make their own custom setlist to that package of their choice.

+* Would also like to translate the site so it is availible in both english and icelandic.
  ____

 ### Technologies